ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 And where la that bend who so tauntingly swore
 That the havoc of war, and the battle&#x27;s confusion,
 A home and a country should leave us no morel
-Their blood hue wasted out their foul footste
+Their blood hue wasted out their foul footstep
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://panewsarchive.psu.edu/iiif/batch_pst_antevorta_ver01%2Fdata%2Fsn83032114%2F000001948%2F1861053001%2F0092.jp2/pct:17.851740,11.284889,9.043116,17.021862/!600,600/0/default.jpg"/>
 </td>